F1 2023 Insider’s Guide No. 02 – Saudi Arabia

 Where can you feast on the freshest fish?

-Reyhana – Reyhana is one of the stand outs in Jeddah’s increasingly cosmopolitan dining scene.
-Opulent interiors and attentive service make it a place to head for a special dinner to sample some of the Red Sea’s most lauded seafood – there are over 1,200 species of fish along the Saudi coast and the country likes to banquet on seafood.
+Reyhana – Reyhana is one of the standouts in Jeddah’s increasingly cosmopolitan dining scene.
+Opulent interiors and attentive service make it a place to head for a special dinner to sample some of the Red Sea’s most lauded seafood.
 Indonesian Nusantara cuisine buffets are held every Thursday, featuring spices and aromas from South-East Asia, and Mediterranean and Moroccan dishes are also served alongside Middle Eastern comfort specialities like moutabal.

 Where are the best theme parks?

-Jeddah – Jeddah loves a theme park: this is a city that embraces a thrill ride – so it’s also the perfect place for a F1 race with all the noise, smells and high-speed action that entails.
-Family friendly theme parks like Atallah Happy Land and Jungle Land are popular, but the one you’ll want to check out is Al Shallal – which has the most grown up (and by that we obviously mean fastest and scariest) rides for adults.
+Jeddah – Jeddah loves a theme park: this is a city that embraces a thrill ride – so it’s also the perfect place for an F1 race with all the noise, smells, and high-speed action that entails.
+Family-friendly theme parks like Atallah Happy Land and Jungle Land are popular, but the one you’ll want to check out is Al Shallal.
 There’s a massive rollercoaster, a nausea-inducing pirate ship and a Ferris wheel, plus a space zone featuring a zero-gravity ride.
-Interestingly, head to the space zone and admire a replica of the space suit worn by Prince Sultan bin Salman, the first Arab Muslim astronaut, on his mission to launch the satellite Arab Sat II.

 Want to swim with sharks and dolphins?

 Red Sea – One of Jeddah’s best days out is most surely swimming with the fishes.
-Grab your scuba gear or rent everything you’ll need from one of the many diving operators along the coast and get out onto the Red Sea for some unforgettable adventures discovering lionfish, blue spotted rays, and whitetip sharks.
-The wreck of the SS Staphonos (known as Cable Wreck) is a key location to dive, with a wealth of marine life, so is Jabal Al Laith island, where sharks incubate.
-The Ann Ann, a ship which was famously wrecked on the Abu Faramish Reef, is another renowned spot for scuba lovers to get below the water and experience the Red Sea’s mysteries.
+Grab your scuba gear or rent everything you’ll need from one of the many diving operators along the coast and get out onto the Red Sea for some unforgettable adventures.
+The wreck of the SS Staphonos (known as Cable Wreck) is a key location to dive, with a wealth of marine life.
+Another renowned spot is Jabal Al Laith island, where sharks incubate.

 Where is Saudi’s most authentic urban experience?

 Riyadh – Saudi Arabia’s capital aspires to one day host the world’s tallest building and world’s biggest airport, but until then its architecture is still ambitious and noteworthy.
 The Al Faisaliyah Centre is a Sir Norman Foster design that stretches up 276 metres and features the Globe restaurant in its emblematic glass sphere.
-The Kingdom Centre’s Sky Bridge – 300 metres up in the air – Is a walk-through tube which offers stunning views of the city’s ever-evolving skyline.
-And don’t miss older sights like the 1865 Masmak Fortress and the Murabba Palace from 1945, built for King Abdulaziz.
+The Kingdom Centre’s Sky Bridge – 300 metres up in the air – is a walk-through tube which offers stunning views of the city’s ever-evolving skyline.

 The Globe-Trotter x Aston Martin Aramco Cognizant Formula One® Team partnership celebrates a shared commitment to craftsmanship, innovation, and heritage; bringing together the timeless style of Globe-Trotter’s handcrafted luggage and the cutting-edge design and performance of the Aston Martin Aramco Cognizant Formula One® Team.